No place better illuminates the current state of affairs in Hong Kong than its edges.

 Indeed, the irony that Hong Kong continues to operate like a treaty port after the handover is a source of constant chagrin to many patriots in China; any arrangements resembling extraterritoriality are reminiscent of the feelings of deep national shame associated with the Qing dynasty’s demise, when the country’s weakness allowed Western powers to invade China, and ultimately resulted in the cessation of Hong Kong to Britain.

 Yet it isn’t just wary Hong Kongers who wish to keep the boundary in place.
 Out of political pragmatism, Beijing also, at times, appreciates this strategic separation.
 During and after the Umbrella Movement protests of 2014, several student protesters and politicians from Hong Kong were refused entry to mainland China.
 For China, this boundary—once an acrimonious reminder of how Western imperial powers brought China to its knees—became handy for the People’s Republic to filter out “subversive elements” deemed detrimental to its interior stability.
 It helps intercept undesirable information, material, or individuals at the frontier before they slip into China and become more difficult to purge.
-As a measure of risk management, maintaining a boundary allows Beijing to better control interactions between the mainland and the SAR—a form of administrative quarantine.“[T]he irony that Hong Kong continues to operate like a treaty port after the handover is a source of constant chagrin to many patriots in China.”
+As a measure of risk management, maintaining a boundary allows Beijing to better control interactions between the mainland and the SAR—a form of administrative quarantine.

 The paradox of keeping a subnational boundary shows how the “one country, two systems” framework struggles to accommodate contradictory logics.
 For democracy-minded residents of Hong Kong, accepting “one country” is a means to preserving two systems.
 To leaders of the Chinese Communist Party, tolerating two systems is a means to achieving one country.
 These are bargains of very different sorts, and neither side appears willing to relent.
 Is the Hong Kong-mainland China relationship a narrative of union by virtue of strategic separation, or is it a tale of surviving autonomy in spite of formal unification?